Last Updated on : 2022-02-17 05:43:44download

-This tutorial walks you through a few steps to get started with the SDK and develop a preferred IoT app within two hours.
+This tutorial walks you through a few steps to develop a smart app with the SDK in two hours.
 You will learn how to implement the following features:

 App SDK Development GitHub Sample